XXXX-02/predict_osteoarthritis_CNN_VGG16_model/README.md

 Your task is to create a deep learning model that can provide the probability of having osteoarthritis for a given knee X-ray image.

 # conclusion
-**VGG16 model gives as validation accuracy of 97.82% and trailing accuracy of 86.43 **CNN model gives valication accuracy of 73.03%
+**VGG16 model gives as validation accuracy of 97.82%.

+**CNN model gives valication accuracy of 82.03%